cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### What is the technical solution (design) of this feature?

-> Briefly describe the high-level design approach for implementing this feature.
->
-> As appropriate, you can add an appendix with a more detailed design document.
->
-> This is a good place to reference a prototype or proof of concept, which is
-> highly recommended for most RFCs.

 The high-level design consists of three parts:

 #### Custom Resolvers